gia534/Projects/README.md

 Front-end devleoper projects (Some of these projects have been completed for school):
--Building a website for my fathers bagel shop: You can find the github to it here: https://github.com/Team2-Inwood-Bagels/Client-Application
 - My profile website: https://gia534.github.io/.
 To create this website I used the following languages: HTML, CSS, and Javascript.
 This website can be viewed on both computers and mobile devices.
-(UPDATES TO MY WEBSITE IS COMING SOON!!
-Excited to show everyone how my website has improved over the past few months using Ionic and react)
+(As of February 25, updating my profile website using React.
+Will post update soon)
+-Building a website for my fathers bagel shop: You can find the github to it here: https://github.com/Team2-Inwood-Bagels/Client-Application